acderosas/acderosas/README.md

 <a href="https://acderosas.github.io">Personal Website</a><br>
 <a href="https://piecemeals.onrender.com">MVP for Arts and Crafts Website: using Docker, Django, Postgres, Render</a><br>
-<p>MoneyCounter App: Utilizing React Native with Expo (Focused on Android) and utilizing Yolo with Kaggle and Roboflow</p>
+MoneyCounter App: Utilizing React Native with Expo (Focused on iPhone as it is easier to test rather than using Desktop w/o camera or using laptop with camera) and utilizing Yolo with Kaggle and Roboflow
+SFML Platformer: backlog, SFML, C++
 </p>
 <br>